evdubs/nasdaq-symbols/README.md

 $ racket transform-load.rkt
 ```

-You will need to provide a database password.
+You will need to provide a database password for `transform-load.rkt`.
 The available parameters are:

 ```bash
 $ racket transform-load.rkt -h